jQSfire125/my_blog/portfolio.markdown

 ### Lending Club loans (Python)

-This was my entry to the workspace competition at [Data Camp][dc].
-The data set contains information for almost 10,000 loans issued by [Lending Club][lc].
+It was my entry to the workspace competition at [Data Camp][dc].
+The data set contains almost 10,000 loans issued by [Lending Club][lc].

-There were multiple goals for this project: explore the data, visualize it, and try to extract useful insights.
-Estimate the time it takes users to pay back their loans and explore the different types of customers that take loans for different purposes.
+There were multiple goals for this project: explore the data, visualize it, and extract valuable insights.
+Estimate the time it takes users to pay back their loans and explore the different types of customers that take loans for various purposes.

-As a final step, the goal was to build a model to predict whether a loan will be paid back in full.
+As a final step, the goal was to build a model to predict whether a loan would be paid back in full.

 * Classification
 * Logistic Regression, Random Forest, Gradient Boosting